 - Alpincenter Hamburg-Wittenburg – Located in the east of Hamburg on the A24 motorway, this indoor ski slope is 330 meters long and 50 meters wide.

-42. Ride a water ski or wakeboard
+42. Water ski or wakeboard

 You can also ski and board in a liquid state.
 There are several water ski facilities in the city and the surrounding area: